 Corpus (Van, Hro, Fen & friends)

-- Until Corpus was formed, this old clan that used to be the only shifter family with any presence in the human cities.
-Extremely strict hierarchy, very very old family heads.
-Keeping the leaders alive/successful as long as possible was a goal.
-They took stragglers (there was nobody else shifters could turn to), but only if they would join the high pressure workforce.
+- Until Corpus was formed, this old clan that used to be the only shifter family with any success in the human cities.
+Extremely strict hierarchy with very very old regressive family heads.
+Keeping the leaders alive/successful as long as possible was the goal with religious fervor.
+They took stragglers (there was nobody else clan-less city shifters could turn to) but only if they would join the high pressure workforce.

-- Was focused on making their numbers as large as possible and selling labor mostly in construction and mining, but the poor treatment of their working members eventually caused an uprising.
+- The leaders were focused on making their numbers as large as possible and selling labor mostly in construction and mining, but the poor treatment of their working members plus the workers' exposure to improving human lifestyles eventually caused an uprising.

 flex ?☆☆☆ | dur ?☆☆☆ | rep ★★☆☆

-- Most members of this one are NOT biologically related, huge variation in ability.
+- Most members of this one are NOT biologically related, so there's huge variation in ability.
 They were formed by abandoned blacksheep shifters or shrinking families banding together in the city.
 They're hard to pin down, and only the core members are a coherent group.
+More of a social network than a real "Family".

-- Shifters are supposed to look out for each other, but they will attack fellow shifter families and defend humans if seen as useful to their cause.
+- Old traditions say shifters should care for each other over any human prey, even in spite of clan rivalries.
+But these guys will attack fellow shifter families and defend humans if seen as useful to their cause.

 flex ★★★☆ | dur ★★★☆ | rep ★★★★

-All clones, super traditional, most old families don't simply clone themselves anymore.
+All clones, highly traditional, even old families don't simply clone themselves anymore.
 They are born+grow in pseudo human form, don't need a host body when born.
 Straight brown hair and yellow eyes.
 They appoint one queen by some mutual nonviolent agreement, all the pure clones come from her until she becomes old.

 - Their body shapes are somewhat similar, they tend to not be large but are very agile and flexible.
-They seems strong because they can sprout extra limbs and double up muscles.
+They seem strong because they can sprout extra limbs and double up muscles and of course learn to be pretty sneaky.

-- They won a lot of ancient territory wars and basically drove other shifters out a certain mountain range.
-A longtime reputation for being erratic and nasty competition.
+- They won a lot of ancient territory wars and basically drove other shifters out a certain mountain range as well as sending the humans into hiding out of fear of legends.
+A longtime reputation for being erratic neighbors and nasty competition.
+Most of the time they pillage farms or hunt animals but they have a ritual regarding humans - each generation must have a chance.

 - They only eat/hoard heads, hence the goofy name, and burn the rest.
-Their form retention is excellent, they can remember multiple forms accurately for a long time.
+Their form retention is excellent, they can remember multiple forms accurately for a long time, especially faces, and mix and match various parts painlessly.

 flex ★☆☆☆ | dur ★☆☆☆ | rep ★☆☆☆